chevah/geck/docs/programming/review.rst

-* Before submitting a ticket for review, check that you have documented your work accordingly, for example in the affected repository documentation, the ticketing system, or the Styleguide.
+* Before submitting a ticket for review, check that you have documented your work accordingly, for example in the affected repository documentation, the ticketing system, or geck.

 * When submitting a review for changes not planned in the current milestone, update the milestone to the current one.